moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 ##### Position of switch role information

 With this setting you can choose the place where the information to which role a user has switched is being displayed.
-If not checked (default value), the role information will be displayed right beneath the user\'s name in the user menu (like in theme Boost).
-If checked, this information - together with a link to switch back - will be displayed beneath the course, as this functionality is course related.
+If set to 'Just in the user menu' (default value), the role information will be displayed right beneath the user\'s name in the user menu (like in theme Boost).
+If set to 'Just in the course settings', this information - together with a link to switch back - will be displayed beneath the course, as this functionality is course related.
+If set to 'Both in the user menu and in the course settings' it will be shown in both places.

 ##### Show hint in hidden courses